Citi CEO Fraser brushes off the notion of buying a bank

 Net income surged 42% year over year, totaling $5.8 billion for the quarter ending March 31.
 Earnings per share were $3.06, handily beating Wall Street expectations.
 Analysts had predicted the bank would report earnings per share of $2.63, according to S&P Capital IQ.

-Firmwide revenues were $24.6 billion, up 14% compared with the same quarter last year and driven by an increase in revenues in each of Citi's five core businesses, the bank said Tuesday.
+Firmwide revenues were $24.6 billion, up 14% compared with the same quarter last year and driven by an increase in revenues in each of Citi's five core businesses, the bank said.

-Equity markets revenues of $2.1 billion, rose 39% due to growth in derivatives, prime services and cash equities, the bank said.
-Treasury and trade solutions, which is part of Citi's services business, reported a 17% year-over-year increase in revenues, while investment banking's revenues of $1.3 billion increased 19% compared with the year-ago period.
+Equity markets revenues of $2.1 billion rose 39% due to growth in derivatives, prime services and cash equities, the bank said.
+Treasury and trade solutions, which is part of Citi's services business, reported a 17% year-over-year increase in revenues, while investment banking's revenues of $1.3 billion increased 19% compared with the year-ago period, the bank said.

-Citi remains on track to achieve a return on tangible common equity of 10% to 11% by the end of this year, Fraser said in the release.
-For the first quarter, the closely-watched financial metric came in at 13.1%, up from 9.1% in the year-ago period and compared with 7.7% for all of 2025.
+Citi remains on track to achieve a return on tangible common equity of 10% to 11% by the end of this year, Fraser reiterated Tuesday.
+For the first quarter, the closely watched financial metric came in at 13.1%, up from 9.1% in the year-ago period and compared with 7.7% for all of 2025.

 Net interest income for the first quarter was $15.7 billion, reflecting a 12% year-over-year increase.
 Noninterest income was $8.9 billion, up 17% from the same quarter last year.